-Companies who are new to blockchain are also interested in what legal considerations to make in their investments, what the implications of their actions are, and how to manage their identity.
-Further, since blockchain is a global technology, it is advisable to have a legal consultant who is well-equipped with the knowledge of international law.
+Companies that are new to blockchain are also interested in what legal considerations to make in their investments, the implications of their actions, and how to manage their identity.
+Further, since blockchain is a global technology, it is advisable to have a legal consultant who is well-equipped with knowledge of international law.

 Additionally, due to the anonymous nature of blockchain, legal issues arise with financial transactions.
 And as FinTech grows and grows, more and more technology-facing legal experts are required.

-Essentially, as the blockchain industry continues to expand, so does their need to employ legal consultants and legal professionals who specialize in specific areas.
+As the blockchain industry continues to expand, so does their need to employ legal consultants and professionals specialising in specific areas.

 Most of what managers do includes planning, overseeing, and supervising the implementation and enactment of blockchain projects.
-For this, they need not be able to do the tasks themselves, they simply need to have an understanding of what needs to happen.
+For this, they need not be able to do the tasks themselves and simply need to understand what needs to happen.

 Managers also act as middlemen who communicate and liaise with clients.
 Essentially, they bridge the gap between the development team and the clients.
-They provide the details of the project given by the clients to the development team, and then report back to the client with relevant information, including progress, issues, and a whole host of other things.
+They provide the project details given by the clients to the development team and then report to the client with relevant information, including progress, issues, and a whole host of other things.

-For those who feel they wouldn’t be able to fill any of the roles listed above, here is a quick-fire list of jobs that are needed in all industries.
+For those who feel they wouldn’t be able to fill any of the abovementioned roles, here is a quick-fire list of jobs needed in all industries.
 People with these skills can do blockchain jobs too.
-Essentially, it will be their “standard” job function but will be fulfilled within a company that centers around blockchain.
+Essentially, it will be their “standard” job function but will be fulfilled within a company that centres around blockchain.